 Penalties for bias-related crimes are very serious and range from fines to imprisonment for lengthy periods, depending on the nature of the underlying criminal offense, the use of violence or previous conviction of the offender.
-Students, staff or faculty who commit bias crimes are also subject to

-University disciplinary procedures and a range of sanctions up to and including suspension, expulsion or termination of employment.
+Students, staff or faculty who commit bias crimes are also subject to University disciplinary procedures and a range of sanctions up to and including suspension, expulsion or termination of employment.
 In order to effectively handle incidents of bias related crimes and prevent future occurrences of such crimes, victims or witnesses of a hate crime are encouraged to immediately report the incident to the Public Safety Department.
 Victims of bias crime can also avail themselves of counseling and support services through the Office of Student Services.

-There were no reported Hate Crimes for the years 2019, 2020, & 2021.
+There were no reported Hate Crimes for years 2020 and 2021 and there were two reported Hate Crimes in 2022.